novuhq/novu/docs/docs/guides/How to Add Digest to In-App Notifications.md

 In this guide, you’ll learn how to add digest notifications to a React app.
 But before exploring the actual code, let’s understand what a digest notification is and how it works.

+You can find the entire code(frontend as well as backend) for this app [here](https://github.com/novuhq/digest-learning-app/tree/main).

 ### What is a Digest Notification?

 Often times when you associate notifications with user activity, the end user can be bombarded with messages because of the nature of the activity.
 Take for example the case of commenting in the context of a social media app.
 If you were to send a notification to a user for every comment they receive, and they happen to receive 100 comments, it could lead to user fatigue since you would have to send 100 messages.